Internship in Phoenix

 Gain real work experience while working as a legislative intern

 The Arizona State Legislature convenes into session on the second Monday of January every year at the State Capitol.
 During this time, they address the state’s most pressing public policy issues and pass a state budget.
-Students from every degree area at each of the three universities across Arizona are invited to apply for 50 paid positions each session under the Arizona Legislative Internship Program.
+Students from every degree area at each of the universities across Arizona are invited to apply for about 50 paid positions each session under the Arizona Legislative Internship Program.

 About the Program